 Cultural Diagnosis identified areas for further culture change development

 To better understand the working culture of UNIDO and establish a baseline to assess the progress of cultural change and promote widespread participation in PCOR, a comprehensive cultural diagnosis survey was conducted between April and June 2010.
 The results provided a lot of positive feedback from staff as well as some key areas to be improved (i.e. knowledge sharing and performance appraisal and career development, team work).
-The identified areas for improvement are being addressed during the ERP implementation.
+Identified areas for improvement were addressed during the ERP implementation.